 Please click images to view a larger version

 Approximately 1 in 3 people who have coronavirus have no symptoms.
-Make sure you follow 'Hands-Face-Space':
+Make sure you follow 'Hands Face Space and Fresh Air':

-Anyone experiencing COVID-19 symptoms, a high temperature, new, continuous cough, or a loss or change to their sense of smell or taste should not attend a community testing site, but instead book a test at nhs.uk/coronavirus or by calling 119.
+The Government recommends that everyone without coronavirus symptoms should still test themselves for Covid-19 regularly.
+Pharmacy testing is for people with no coronavirus symptoms.
+Anyone experiencing COVID-19 symptoms, a high temperature, new, continuous cough, or a loss or change to their sense of smell or taste should not attend a pharmacy for testing, but instead book a test at www.nhs.uk/coronavirus or by calling 119.

 Latest guidance from the NHS can be found in the video below, including vaccine news and coronavirus symptoms.
 For more information, see the NHS website .